wp-plugins/scormi/readme.txt

 = How it Works =
-The plugin requests your Google Analytics information once per night.
-The request is sent to our server, which connects to GA via API, gathers the info, and returns it to the plugin.
-The plugin then renders the HTML report.
+After you authenticate with Google Analytics the plugin requests your information once per night.
+The request is sent to our server, which connects to GA via API, gathers the info, does the quality score calculations, renders an HTML report, and returns it to the plugin.
 The report is cached in WordPress between updates for quick loading.

 == Frequently Asked Questions ==
 = For whom is this plugin intended ? =